 This is an independent study course that will give you several lessons on how you can research your Nordic ancestors.

 It will help you trace and expand your family history.
-You will also learn about patronymics, that I must say can be quite confusing.
+You will also learn about patronymics, which I must say can be quite confusing.

 Church records are also explored in this course.